Iraq

 Religious discrimination

-Followers of the Baha’i faith have been persecuted for many years and the practice of the faith has been prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but usually not enforced.
+Followers of the Baha’i faith have been persecuted for many years and the practice of the faith is prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but this is usually not enforced.
 The regional government in Kurdistan recognizes Baha’is and the federal prohibition is not enforced in the region.18”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/ Since 1970, Baha’is have been denied citizenship or other travel documents, such that it has not been possible for them to leave the country.19”Bahai”, Minority Rights, https://minorityrights.org/minorities/bahai/

-ISIS was defeated.
-Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.20”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 However, Sunni Muslims report that they face discrimination in public sector employment as a result of “de-Baathification”, which is described as a process originally intended to target loyalties of Saddam Hussein’s regime which favored Sunnis.
+Since ISIS was defeated, Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.20”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 However, Sunni Muslims report that they face discrimination in public sector employment as a result of “de-Baathification”, which is described as a process originally intended to target loyalties of Saddam Hussein’s regime which favored Sunnis.
 Sunnis say the de-Baathification provisions are used to render them ineligible for government jobs and government contracts.21”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

 Atheism is very rare in Iraq, but there are reports saying that an increasing number of people are non-believers.
 According to a poll from 2011, 67% professed a belief, 21% stated they probably believed, 4% said they probably didn’t believe in God, and 7% stated they did not believe in a god.
-Atheism is not prohibited by law, but atheists have been prosecuted for blasphemy and other related chargers.
+Atheism is not prohibited by law, but atheists have been prosecuted for ‘blasphemy’ and other related charges.
 There is a low social tolerance of atheism which is why many atheists keep their views secret.22”2.14.
 Individuals considered to have committed blasphemy and/or apostasy” in Country Guidance – Iraq, European Union Agency for Asylum, https://euaa.europa.eu/country-guidance-iraq-2021/214-individuals-considered-have-committed-blasphemy-andor-apostasy#:~:text=While%20atheism%20is%20rare%20in,did%20not%20believe%20in%20God

 While importing and distributing alcohol is legal for non-Muslims, it is reported that restaurants and liquor stores face harassment and attacks.23”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 Muslims are banned by law from consuming alcohol and are often denied permits allowing them to carry and sell alcohol.24”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/ Christians continue to report fear of importing and distributing alcohol and spirits, despite receiving permits.25”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/